 Rationale is to a) limit the number of platform versions to support b) maintain the harmonization and uniformity across the health continuum c) prevent buildup of technical debt.

-Note that a digital proposition without such roadmap of updates is basically end of life.

 Mobile Apps and Devices SHALL log their version information.

 Rationale is to be able to execute the deprecation process